awsdocs/aws-cdk-guide/v2/serverless_example.md

 ------

 **Note**
 The CDK names source files and classes based on the name of the project directory\.
-If you don't use the name `MyWidgetService` as shown above, you'll have trouble following the rest of the steps because some of the files the instructions tell you to modify aren't there \(they'll have different names\)\.
+If you don't use the name `MyWidgetService` as shown previously, it might be difficult to follow the rest of the steps\.
+Some of the files that the instructions tell you to modify wont' be there, because they will have different names\.

 The important files in the blank project are as follows\. \(We will also be adding a couple of new files\.\)